-In March 2019 the International Automotive Task Force (IATF) released four new FAQs (#23-26).
+In October 2019 the International Automotive Task Force (IATF) released three new FAQs (#27-29).
 A FAQ clarifies the intent of an existing IATF 16949:2016 requirement.
 These FAQs are applicable to your Quality Management System (QMS) and can be found on IATF’s website.

 About the author: Kim Roan is a certified lead auditor for ISO 9001:2015 and IATF 16949:2016 in addition to a VDA 6.3 certified process auditor.
 She completed her undergrad in Mechanical Engineering and Master’s in Psychology with an emphasis in Organizational Leadership.
 Kim has over 20 years automotive industry experience including 10 years in leadership and management roles.
 Kim’s work experience includes student and contract engineering with GM, 11 years working for a German automotive supplier in the USA and experience supplying OEMs in North America, Germany and Asia across the years of her career.